 When fall rolls around, it's fun to make your house feel cozy and warm.
-As the heat dissipates you don't mind turning on the oven again to bake a yummy pie.
-The sun goes down earlier and you can light a toasty fire in the evening.
+As the heat dissipates, you don't mind turning on the oven again to bake a yummy pie.
+The sun goes down earlier, and you can light a toasty fire in the evening.

+Raid your kitchen to find pretty bowls or cups.
 We filled up several of the tinted glass cups that were hanging around.
 Wouldn't they be so pretty as table decorations?

 I love chopping up an old unscented candle and reusing the wax, but that's challenging here because you don't want to mix a bunch of different scents.
 Soy wax chips are probably the easiest to use because they have no smell, but beeswax would also work.